Nash — AI Seller Agent for Modern Storefronts

 Major design decisions

-GET-based negotiation.
+GET-based conversations.
 Most AI fetchers are GET-only.
 POST equivalents exist for browser widgets, but the canonical surface is GET so shopper agents always work.

 Hypermedia (next URLs in responses).
 The shopper agent never has to construct URLs from templates — each response tells it where to go next.
 This makes shopper-side implementations trivial.